-Yesterday I took a day trip to Trogir, a historic old town and harbor on the Adriatic coast.
+Yesterday I took a day trip to Trogir, a historic old Croatian town and harbor on the Adriatic coast.
 Trogir is another example of a place where word and photo descriptions are inadequate.

 “Tiny medieval streets wind through the enchanting town revealing hidden restaurants and eye-catching galleries.
-A wide seaside promenade snakes through the town, culminating in a charming port full of sailboats waiting to take you to the islands of Drvenik Mali and Drvenik Veli with their pristine beaches and secluded coves.
+A wide seaside promenade snakes through the town, culminating in a charming port full of sailboats waiting to take you to the islands of Drvenik Mali and Drvenik Veli with their pristine beaches and secluded coves.”
 The town has a blend of Romanesque and Renaissance architecture including:

 Trogir doesn’t disappoint.
-It produces one captivating site after another – especially the captivating Venetian Cathedral of St. Lovro!
+It produces one captivating site after another – especially the Venetian Cathedral of St. Lovro!

 Dinner at a favorite café and a slow walk along the promenade on the way back to my apartment watching the harbor and listening to a mix of European accents ended a beautiful and satisfying day.